A new report from University of California experts says bluntly that cities would have to become totally car-free in the near future to be livable.

 The report obviously did not take into account possible technological changes.
 Systems of underground tunnels, travel with taxi drones, new generation magnetic transport (hyperloops) is autonomous shuttles they are not part of the study, even if they could affect them in some way.

 All to discourage the use of the car, and not just the use!

 Global car production, including electric cars, contributes 4% of total CO2 emissions.
 Other associated costs include the use of gasoline and electricity, the necessary materials and infrastructure, and the congestion generated by high volumes of cars.

 Cities that have already run for cover to survive

 Some cities have implemented some of the aforementioned interventions to survive the future.
-London, despite being an example of a city where public transport is heavily used, it has implemented the “congestion charge” and low emission zones.
+London, while being an example of a city where public transport is heavily used, it has implemented the "congestion charge" and low emission zones.

 Mexico CityInstead, it banned some vehicles based on license plates, but it was a flop.
 To get around the restrictions, many families have bought old (even more polluting) cars with license plates that allow them to always walk around the restrictions.

 The mathematical model can be applied to any city.
 It is particularly useful when applied to cities where over 90% of travel is by car (several American cities correspond to this identikit).